drshahizan/learn-github/README.md

 - [Stuck on Git: Git basic for beginners explained with post it notes](https://www.linkedin.com/posts/brookejamieson_git-learntocode-techbasics-activity-7029577352955219968-i4X1/)

 ## GitHub Cheat-Sheet
+A GitHub cheat sheet is a reference guide that provides a quick overview of the most commonly used commands and features in GitHub.
+It can be a handy resource for developers who are new to GitHub or who want a quick reference to the most important commands and features.Some common items that might be included in a GitHub cheat sheet include:

+1. Git commands: Many GitHub cheat sheets include a list of basic Git commands, such as git add, git commit, git push, and git pull.
+These commands are used to manage version control in GitHub repositories.

+2. GitHub commands: The cheat sheet might also include a list of basic GitHub commands, such as git clone, git fork, and git merge.
+These commands are used to collaborate on GitHub projects and manage issues and pull requests.

+3. Markdown syntax: GitHub uses a flavor of Markdown for formatting text in issues, pull requests, and README files.
+A cheat sheet might include a list of basic Markdown syntax, such as how to create headers, links, and lists.

+4. Keyboard shortcuts: GitHub has a number of keyboard shortcuts that can help speed up your workflow.
+A cheat sheet might include a list of common shortcuts, such as how to navigate between tabs, search for code, and create new files.

 - [Function: Follow, fork and star](./fork-star.md)
 - [Github: commit](./github-commit.md)
 - [Github: webhosting](https://github.com/drshahizan/learn-github/blob/main/github-webhosting.md)